chharvey/counterpoint-proposals/issues/59-keys.md

 .'\u{24}3.99' != .'$3.99';
 ```

-Other than `obj` and `unknown`, Keys are assignable to their unit types.
+Other than `Object` and `unknown`, Keys are assignable to their unit types.
 (Unit types are types containing only one value — also referred to as “constant types”.)
 ```cp
 let earth: .EARTH = .EARTH;
 ```